 Posted by Willy Franzen on October 26, 2012.
-Positions below updated every five minutes.
+Jobs updated daily.

 There’s no doubt that we’re in the middle of the second phase of e-commerce.
 The first stage was all about helping you find and buy the stuff that you want or need online.
 Amazon has that mostly covered, and there are plenty of retailers who fill in the gaps.
 But what if you want shopping to be fun?
 It’s all about discovery, which is why sites and companies that help you find interesting products are so popular right now.
 The term “curation” is being used a lot, and I think it’s appropriate.
 Stitch Fix is a San Francisco, CA based company that is using strong curatorial talent to sell clothing and accessories to women.
 They’re like a Trunk Club for women in that they send you a box of stuff (as often as you’d like) based on your response to style survey questions, and you can choose to keep as much or as little of it as you like.

 This kind of shopping is unusual for a lot of people, but it’s great for those who don’t have time to get out to a bunch of stores.
 Here’s a video that gives a more in-depth look at what Stitch Fix offers.